Chapter 9 : Break

 “You can go ahead.
 I actually forgot something in my locker so I’ve got to go back.”

-He nodded and I turned around.
-I couldn’t bear to look at him anymore.
+He nodded and I turned around because looking at him made my heart feel as heavy as a Bludger.
 Alicia, Harry, Angelina, and the twins were all heading out of the changing rooms, and once I told them I left something behind they all went on without me.

 Don’t cry.
 Don’t cry.
 Don’t cry.